Artplain/plain/README.md

-# Getting Started with Create React App
+# Plain Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+his project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+ReactJS
+NodeJS

 In the project directory, you can run: